cbourke/ComputerScienceI/documents/laGuidelines.md

 # Communication

--   Piazza is our primary means of communication; use it and encourage students to use it.
+-   We will use an online message board for our primary means of communication; use it and encourage students to use it.

--   If you receive email from students, answer it, but redirect them in the future to Piazza.
-If the question/answer would be of benefit to the class as a whole, post the question/answer to Piazza and inform the student they can find the answer there.
+-   If you receive email from students, answer it, but redirect them in the future to the online message board.
+If the question/answer would be of benefit to the class as a whole, post the question/answer to online message board and inform the student they can find the answer there.

--   For communications among instructor(s), CLs and LAs, use Piazza but make it a private message, viewable only to TAs/instructors.
+-   For communications among instructor(s), CLs and LAs, use the online message board but make it a private message, viewable only to TAs/instructors.

 -   If a question has been asked/answered before, link to the original